How to Obtain and Renew Your PTIN

 Remember, you must use your PTIN as the identifying number on the returns you prepare.
 Failure to obtain and use a valid PTIN or renew your PTIN may result in section 6695 penalties and/or disciplinary action from the Office of Professional Responsibility.

-How to apply for a PTIN
+Do you need to apply for a PTIN?

 • Your personal information (name, mailing address)